lawrenceamer/0xsp-Mongoose/README.md

 the project is opensourced and has been built with Lazarus IDE, you are welcomed to suggest any ideas or reporting bugs

 ### tool tutorials
-make sure to subsribe into the following channel to be notified when new tutorial and tricks published for 0xsp https://www.youtube.com/channel/UCoEr6Qsyd6oMsPmaJPQ_FOg
+make sure to subscribe into the following channel to be notified when new tutorial and tricks published for 0xsp https://www.youtube.com/channel/UCoEr6Qsyd6oMsPmaJPQ_FOg